soupi/pureli/README.md

 HOWTO
 -----

-Read [manual/HOWTO.md](https://github.com/soupi/pureli/blob/master/manual/HOWTO.md) for information on how to run Pureli programs and REPL.

-Read [manual/MANUAL.md](https://github.com/soupi/pureli/blob/master/manual/MANUAL.md) for information about pureli and how to write pureli programs.
+Read [The Manual](http://soupi.github.io/pureli/manual.html) for information about pureli and how to write pureli programs.

 Atomic Expressions
 ------------------